Referendums in Canada: Proposed referendums

 During the 2004 federal election, the NDP stated that it would require the federal government to hold a national referendum on electoral reform (specifically proportional representation) for support from the NDP should the Liberals win a minority government.
 The Liberals won a minority, and the NDP announced they would press for electoral reform through a referendum.
 The possibility of a national referendum on electoral reform was made more likely through the Throne speech that opened Parliament in October 2004, in which former Liberal Prime Minister Paul Martin included electoral reform in his plan for the next Parliament.
+However, no action was taken.

-However, after Conservative Leader Stephen Harper became Prime Minister as a result of the 2006 federal election, no moves toward reform of the electoral system were taken until Liberal Leader Justin Trudeau became Prime Minister after the 2015 federal election, in which Trudeau promised to eliminate the current "first-past-the-post" single-member plurality voting system.
-While Trudeau has said that he advocates a system where the distribution of seats is more in line with the popular vote on a Canada-wide basis, to be achieved by a new type of ballot that allows voters to rank the candidates in order of preference, his government announced in December 2015 that an all-party parliamentary committee would be formed in early 2016 to consider other options too, such as those based on proportional representation.
-During a discussion of the plan, Democratic Institutions Minister Maryam Monsef referred to it as “an open and robust process of consultation”.
-However, she refused to commit to the Conservative Party's demand for a public referendum that would allow Canadians to vote on their preferred electoral system, indicating that she does not want to "prejudice the outcome of that consultation process".
+Conservative Leader Stephen Harper became Prime Minister as a result of the 2006 federal election, ending the Liberals' opportunity to move on their promise.

+Liberal Leader Justin Trudeau campaigned on a platform of electoral reform in the 2015 federal election, promising to eliminate the current "first-past-the-post" single-member plurality voting system.
+While Trudeau had said that he liked a system where the distribution of seats was more in line with the popular vote on a Canada-wide basis, he had acquired a preference for Instant-runoff voting, which he called preferential voting as it uses ranked ballots.
+His government announced in December 2015 that an all-party parliamentary committee would be formed in early 2016 to consider a variety of alternative election systems, including proportional representation.
+During a discussion of the plan, Democratic Institutions Minister Maryam Monsef referred to it as "an open and robust process of consultation".
+However, she refused to commit to the Conservative Party's demand for a public referendum that would allow Canadians to vote on their preferred electoral system, indicating that she did not want to "prejudice the outcome of that consultation process".
+In the end the parliamentary committee did not settle on one alternative system, and PM Trudeau did not move to reform the election system.

-There had been discussion regarding a national referendum over the issue of same-sex marriage, which was a highly divisive issue in Canada.
+There had been discussion regarding a national referendum over the issue of same-sex marriage, which was a divisive issue in Canada.
 A national plebiscite had been suggested by Alberta Premier Ralph Klein and some Conservatives and Liberal backbenchers.
 However, Paul Martin's Liberal government, with the support of the NDP and Bloc Québécois, passed the Civil Marriage Act, legalizing same-sex marriage through Parliament in July 2005 without holding a plebiscite.
 In December 2006, Stephen Harper's government introduced a motion to re-open the marriage debate, which lost.
 Notably, members of all parties, including some Conservative cabinet members, voted it down.

+As well, in 1920 six provinces held referendums on federal restrictions on the inter-provincial trade in liquor.

 Provincial and Territorial referendums

+For a list of Wikipedia articles on provincial referendums, see :Category:Referendums in Canada by province or territory.